-Chapter 1, People and Places, examines the current social and economic climate of the case study region.
-Topics covered include the region's age and racial composition, empirical measures of social cohesion, trends in average life expectancy, average income by economic sector and metropolitan statistical area, and socio-political points of contestation within the case study region.
+Chapter 1, "People and Places," examines the current social and economic climate of the case study region.
+Topics covered include the region's age and racial composition, empirical measures of social cohesion, trends in average life expectancy, average income by economic sector and metropolitan statistical area, and sociopolitical points of contestation within the case study region.

-Chapter 2, Environmental Justice: Ensuring that energy transitions are not only successful, but also just, is a guiding principle of the Roosevelt Project.
-As such, this section defines environmental justice, highlights current environmental inequities with respect to the relationship between the oil and gas industry and the communities within which it operates, broader environmental issues faced by the case study region, and recommendations that have been previously proposed by other groups concerned with environmental justice.
+Chapter 2, "Environmental Justice": Ensuring that energy transitions are not only successful but also just is a guiding principle of the Roosevelt Project.
+As such, this section defines environmental justice and highlights current environmental inequities with respect to the relationship between the oil and gas industry and the communities within which it operates, broader environmental issues faced by the case study region, and recommendations that have been previously proposed by other groups concerned with environmental justice.

-Chapter 3, Energy Transitions Today, addresses the question: Where does the Gulf Coast energy system currently stand?
-This chapter begins with macro- and meso level analyses of the energy sector in the case study region, focusing first on the sectoral composition of the economy before narrowing in to analyze both the geographical distribution and contributions of the oil and gas sector within the regional economy.
+Chapter 3, "Energy Transitions Today: Where Does the Gulf Coast Energy System Stand?" addresses the question: Where does the Gulf Coast energy system currently stand?
+This chapter begins with macro- and meso-level analyses of the energy sector in the case study region, focusing first on the sectoral composition of the economy before narrowing in to analyze both the geographical distribution and contributions of the oil and gas sector within the regional economy.
 After exploring these issues, it then turns to residents' concerns and fears as they relate to the economic changes that an energy transition would inevitably bring.

-Chapter 4, Constraints into Opportunities, is the heart of our report.
+Chapter 4, "Turning Constraints into Opportunities," is the heart of our report.
 Our study underscores that the oil and gas industry is an important contributor to the economy of the case study region.
 However, we believe that this dependency, while appearing to be a hindrance to a successful energy transition, is a major comparative advantage for the coastal regions of Louisiana and Texas.
 This chapter explores how these advantages may be leveraged to promote both a just energy transition and the cause of environmental justice, while also frankly discussing the obstacles that may arise in the process.

-Chapter 5, Evaluating Pathways, examines the results of economic and energy models based on three distinct policy scenarios.
-These results of those scenarios are evaluated with respect to the possible energy and economic futures for the Gulf Coast economy.
+Chapter 5, "Evaluating Transition Pathways," examines the results of economic and energy models based on three distinct policy scenarios.
+The results of those scenarios are evaluated with respect to the possible energy and economic futures for the Gulf Coast economy.
 We sketch out who might gain what from different transition pathways.

-Chapter 6, New Developments: The energy economy of the 21st century is extremely dynamic.
+Chapter 6, "New Developments": The energy economy of the 21st century is extremely dynamic.
 The case study concludes with a discussion of many of the recent developments in the energy sector as they relate to the Gulf Coast region.
 We see significant evidence of momentum.

-1. People and Places
+Chapter 1.
+People and Places

-The counties and parishes of the case study (shown below) are amongst the most energy-intensive within the US Gulf Coast region and span 30,000 square miles from Corpus Christi, Texas to New Orleans, Louisiana.
+The counties and parishes of the case study (shown below) are amongst the most energy-intensive within the U.S. Gulf Coast region and span 30,000 square miles from Corpus Christi, Texas, to New Orleans, Louisiana.
 The population of the region has been fairly stable over the past two decades.
 However, some Louisiana parishes have experienced population declines owing to the impacts of Hurricanes Katrina and Rita.
 Moreover, the Houston metro area has experienced population growth of over one million people in the decade between 2010 and 2020.
 Additionally, the region is both culturally and ethnically diverse.
-It's the home of dozens of federally-recognized and -unrecognized Native American tribes; descendants of Vietnamese immigrants; Black Americans, many of whom have continuously inhabited the region since the days of slavery; people of mixed European, Native American, and African ancestry; general descendants of French and Spanish colonial settlers; and more.
+It's the home of dozens of both federally recognized and unrecognized Native American tribes; descendants of Vietnamese immigrants; Black Americans, many of whom have continuously inhabited the region since the days of slavery; people of mixed European, Native American, and African ancestry; general descendants of French and Spanish colonial settlers; and more.

-Figure 1.
-The most energy-intensive region of the U.S. Gulf Coast
+Figure 1: The Most Energy-Intensive Region of the U.S. Gulf Coast